 Latvia continues strictly and fully apply the existing rules of the Common Fisheries Policy for the entry/exit regime of the Community fishing fleet.
 The Fisheries Department (FD) of the Ministry of Agriculture requires that the vessel or vessels of equal or higher capacity be withdrawn from the fishing fleet without public support before the new vessel or vessels are registered.
-Since 1 May 2004, a total of 400 fishing vessels have been decommissioned and withdrawn from the Baltic Sea fleet.
+Since 1 May 2004, a total of 411 fishing vessels have been decommissioned and withdrawn from the Baltic Sea fleet.
 This process has positively affected the balance between the capacity of the fishing fleet and the fish resources allocated to Latvia.
-The measures to balance the fleet segment VL2440, included in Annex VII of the Annual Report on the Latvian Fishing Fleet 2022, are in the implementation phase and the effect of the reduction of the segment should be evaluated in the following years.